zoemell/Zoe_BSE_Portfolio/index.md

 **How I did this:**

 Before I could attach my camera and use a power bank with my Pi, I needed to download a new object detection model to my Pi because my SD card got corrupted, and I needed to start over.
-My main guide was a tutorial by Adafruit.
+My main guide was a tutorial by Adafruit (see resource 1 below).
 I started with reimaging a new SD card and starting fresh.
 I updated and upgraded my Pi and setup a virtual environment, a self-contained directory that allows you to install and manage dependencies separately from other projects on the same computer.

 ```shell
 cd ~